-The vast majority will approach “Rabbit Island” from Hiroshima Prefecture.
+The vast majority will approach “Rabbit Island” from Hiroshima.
 Just take a train or a bus to get to JR Tadanoumi Station.
-You can find the ferry schedule (and connecting train times) here.

 From JR Hiroshima Station it takes less than 2h, from JR Mihara Station (with Shinkansen stop) only about 20 mins to get to JR Tadanoumi Station.
 There are also buses, but usually less frequent than trains.

 The ferry terminal is literally around the corner from the JR Station.
 I managed to walk there in 2 mins, but I’m quite fast.
 As long as you have about 5 mins, that should be enough.
 A one-way ticket from Tadanoumi (忠海) to Okunoshima (大久野島) costs 310 yen.
 The ferry ride only takes about 12 mins.

 Once your arrive on Rabbit Island there will be a free shuttle bus (normal-sized bus) waiting for everyone.
 It will bring you to the only hotel on the small island “Kyukamura” (休暇村大久野島).
 If you have a lot of luggage you can store it there.
 I’m sure they’ll take it even if you’re not a staying guest.